 Beyond the Shadow of 3000 Pairs of Shoes: A Story of Hopelessness, Persistence and Survival (Paperback and e-Book July 2014)

-Beyond the Shadow of September: Complicated Conversations in the Post-9/11 Era (Book Manuscript In Progress)
+Beyond the Shadow of September: Complicated Conversations in the Post-9/11 Era (Book Manuscript In Progress, Documentary with the same title scheduled to film in the Spring of 2018)

 Educator-Teaching and Research Interests